Icosapent ethyl (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, pancreas problems, or an underactive thyroid.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, heart rhythm problems, pancreas problems, or an underactive thyroid.
 Tell your doctor if are allergic to fish or shellfish, or if you drink alcohol.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.